HBOT in Lincoln NE: Everything You Need to Know

 Common and mild: Ear or sinus pressure during pressurization (like flying — equalizes easily by swallowing or yawning).
 Temporary mild fatigue or lightheadedness after the first session or two as your body adjusts.
 Dry mouth or nose from the oxygen delivery.

 Rare at wellness pressures: Barotrauma (pressure injury to ears or sinuses) is rare but possible if equalization is not done properly — staff guidance on your first session significantly reduces this risk.
-Oxygen toxicity is a real concern at high pressure (above 2.0 ATA with 100% oxygen) but the risk is substantially lower at wellness pressure levels with cannula delivery rather than mask delivery of 100% oxygen.
+Oxygen toxicity is a real concern at high clinical pressures with 100% oxygen — the risk profile at wellness pressure levels is substantially lower than clinical protocols, and is managed through appropriate pressure selection and session duration.

 Consult your doctor before using HBOT if you have: an untreated pneumothorax (collapsed lung), active ear or sinus infection, recent ear surgery, certain lung conditions (emphysema with CO2 retention), a history of spontaneous pneumothorax, uncontrolled high fever, or are pregnant.
 People with claustrophobia should discuss the seated chamber setup with us before booking — many find it significantly more accessible than they expect, but it's worth having the conversation.
 If you are on any medication, particularly those affecting oxygen sensitivity, check with your prescribing provider.